LSEG-API-Samples/Example.WebSocketAPI.Posting.TRCC/README.md

 ## RCC Overview

-The Refinitiv Contribution Channel (RCC) (formerly known as TRCC) is a new service for on-boarding content to the Refinitiv.
+The Refinitiv Contribution Channel (RCC - formerly known as TRCC) is a new service for on-boarding content to the Refinitiv.
 Depending on the client's needs, access to the service will be fulfilled by one or more of the following products: Contributions Channel for TREP, Contributions Channel for Elektron API, Contributions Channel for Spreadsheet.
 RCC aims for replacing the legacy Market Link IP (MLIP) system.

 Data Contribution is a means to send your pricing data directly to Refinitiv , from where it can fan out globally.
 Leading market participants, such as banks and brokers, use Refinitiv to publish and distribute their information to the community of financial professions, in order to advertise their prices to clients and prospects.